USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch05_sys_req.md

 ##### Tarball Installation #####

-Tarballs of the CMAQ source code are available from both the public GitHub repository and the [CMAS Center Software Clearinghouse](https://www.cmascenter.org/download/software.cfm).
-In addition to the source code, reference input/output data for testing the installation of the software are available only from the CMAS Center; *data are not available through GitHub*.
+Tarballs of the CMAQ source code are available from both the public GitHub repository, the [EPA CMAQ website](https://www.epa.gov/cmaq/access-cmaq-source-code) and the [CMAS Center Software Clearinghouse](https://www.cmascenter.org/download/software.cfm).
+In addition to the source code, reference input/output data for testing the installation of the software are available from the CMAS Center; *data are not available through GitHub*.
 You must register/login to access the source codes and data from the CMAS Center.

 In the directory where you would like to install CMAQ, unzip, and untar the model distribution file:

 `tar xvzf CMAQv5.2.tar.gz`

-Both of these installation options will produce the following subdirectories on your Linux system:
+Both of these installation options (i.e. cloning the repo or downloading and unpacking the tarball) will produce the following subdirectories on your Linux system:

 `CMAQv5.2/CCTM`<br>
 `CMAQv5.2/PREP`<br>